jakobzhao/geog328/modules/module01.md

 1. The early history of Web GIS.

-2. What is the major differences between Web GIS 2.0 and the early version of Web GIS?
+2. Web GIS 2.0 v.s. the early version of Web GIS?

 3. What is the major features of Web GIS in the age of Web 2.0?